 - community, foundation or voluntary aided schools - pupil referral units - city technology colleges (CTC), city colleges for the technology of the arts (CCTA) or academies Low income applications will be re-assessed at the end of each academic year.
 If your child is no longer in receipt of free school meals or your family is no longer in receipt of the maximum of working tax credit, then your child may not continue to get free travel assistance to school under the low income rules.
 If circumstances change eligibility could be withdrawn at the end of the school year.
 There is no guarantee that assistance will be provided throughout your child's secondary education.
 When a parent from a low income family has expressed a preference for a school based on their religion or belief, written supporting evidence as to how and why that school meets their needs must be provided.
 The term belief has to be more than an opinion or idea held by a parent and must be genuinely held.

-Examples of where we will not consider assistance based on religion or belief are as follows:

-- a wish for a child to attend a particular category of school e.g. a grammar school - a wish for a child to be taught in a particular language - a belief that a child should be privately educated - objections to the rules requiring school uniform to be worn - content of school curriculum - a belief that a particular school would provide a better standard of education

-How to apply for assistance

-If you believe that, under the rules described you may be entitled to financial help with transport costs, there is a special form to fill in for this purpose.
-Application forms for bus passes can be obtained from the school your child attends or from the Education Transport Service.
+Examples of where we will not consider assistance based on religion or belief are as follows: - a wish for a child to attend a particular category of school e.g. a grammar school - a wish for a child to be taught in a particular language - a belief that a child should be privately educated - objections to the rules requiring school uniform to be worn - content of school curriculum - a belief that a particular school would provide a better standard of education How to apply for assistance If you believe that, under the rules described you may be entitled to financial help with transport costs, there is a special form to fill in for this purpose.
+Application forms for bus passes can be obtained from the school your child attends, our website or from Travel Assist.
 You should only complete this form after you have accepted a place at secondary school and not beforehand.

-Please note it may take up to 20 working days after receipt of your application to arrange appropriate transport assistance, and you will be expected to make and pay for your own travel arrangements during this time.
+Please note it may take up to 20 working days after receipt of your application to arrange appropriate transport assistance, and you will be expected to make and pay for your own travel arrangements during this time How you can appeal If you are not entitled to assistance under the rules described you can ask that your application is reviewed.

-Further details about a special vehicle being provided can be obtained from the school your child attends or the Education Transport Service.

-How you can appeal

-If you are not entitled to assistance under the rules described you can ask that your application is reviewed.
 A request for a review should be made within 15 working days of the decision being received by the parents/carers.
-The appeal should be made in writing on the appropriate form which can be obtained from the Education Transport Service.

-Further information

-If you would like further information about transport assistance and/or a full copy of the Transport Policies please contact the Education Transport Service at the following address:

-Education Transport Service PO Box 16541 Birmingham B2 2DD

-Tel No: 0121 303 2450/4425/4955 Fax: 0121 303 2662
+The appeal should be made in writing on the appropriate form which can be obtained from Travel Assist.
+Further information If you would like further information about transport assistance and /or a full copy of the Transport Policies please contact Travel Assist at the following address: Travel Assist PO Box 16541 Birmingham B2 2DD Tel No: 0121 303 2450 /4425/ 4955 Email: travelassist@birmingham.gov.uk

-Website: www.birmingham.gov.uk/school-travel Email: educationtransport@birmingham.gov.uk

 School Meals

 The aim of Birmingham's school meal service is to inspire children to eat healthily by providing exciting nutritious food in a safe caring environment.

 Menus are designed to offer choice, take into consideration vegetarian, cultural and religious dietary requirements and meet the Nutritional Standards and Requirements for School Food 2007.
 The local authority/school must provide a free meal to those pupils whose parents/carers or pupils themselves receive:

 - Income Support;

 - Income Based Job Seekers Allowance;

 - Support under part VI of the Immigration & Asylum Act 1999;

 - Child Tax Credit;

 - The Guaranteed Element of State Pension Credit;

 - Employment and Support Allowance.